UniversalDependencies/docs/ext-feat-index.md

 * NumValue=1	cs_cltt	58
 * NumValue=1	cs_fictree	847
 * NumValue=1	cs_pud	103
-* NumValue=1	mt	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * NumValue=1	sk	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA
 * NumValue=2	ar	29
 * NumValue=2	ar_nyuad	ZERO BUT LISTED AS PERMITTED IN VALIDATOR DATA